-175-ARGUMENTATION AND DEBATE 9th Grade Requirement: Permission of Instructor
+175-ARGUMENTATION AND DEBATE

 This course introduces students to the theory and practice of academic debate.
 Class work is derived from in-depth analysis of significant contemporary problems.
 Through study of rhetoric and debate, students learn to research and thoughtfully respond to multiple sides of challenging issues.
-Debate students will learn to organize their ideas, think critically, and persuade others through a variety of rhetorical approaches
+Debate students will learn to organize their ideas, think critically, and persuade others through a variety of rhetorical approaches.